recommenders-team/recommenders/scenarios/retail/README2.md

 An increasing number of online retailers are utilizing recommendation systems to increase revenue, improve customer engagement and satisfaction, increase time on the page, enhance customer’s purchasing experience, gain understanding about customers, expand the shopping cart, etc.

-Next we will list the most common scenarios retailers use
+Next we will list the most common scenarios retailers use.

 ## Personalized recommendation

 This scenario predicts which products or set of products a user is most likely to engage with or purchase, based on the shopping or viewing history of that user.
 This scenario is commonly shown on the home page or in a personalized newsletter.

-The kind of data
+The kind of data these kind of scenarios need is:

+* Interactions:

+* User information:

+* Item information:

+To measure the performance of the personalized recommendation machine learning algorithm, it is common to use [ranking metrics](../GLOSSARY.md).
+In production, the metrics used are CTR,

 ## You might also like

 This recommendation scenario is similar to the personalized recommendation as it predicts the next product a user is likely to engage with or purchase.
 However, the starting point is typically a product page, so in addition to considering the entire shopping or viewing history of the user, the relevance of the specified product in relation to other items is used to recommend additional products.

+The kind of data these kind of scenarios need is:

+* Interactions:

+* User information:

+* Item information:

 ## Frequently bought together